You barely have time to get ready in the morning for work/ school. And on top of that, you have to make time for a morning routine too?

 You have only limited time and energy in a day.
 Successful people choose to spend it on the things that matter the most.

-Have you wondered why does Mark Zuckerberg, CEO of Facebook, wear the same clothes every day?
+Have you wondered why does Mark Zuckerberg, CEO of Facebook, wears the same clothes every day?
 If you look at the pictures of the late Steve Jobs you always see him in the same black turtleneck t-shirt.
 Barack Obama and Robin Sharma also can be seen limiting their dress choices.

 It’s not because they don’t have a fashion sense.
 They have good reasoning behind this choice.